belkale/financial_independence/README.md

 ## 4% rule

-For gaining financial independence, you need to have big enough corpus so that your annual expenditure is just 4% of your corpus.
-That way, you have enough money to handle all your expenses post retirement.
+For gaining financial independence, you need to build a large corpus so that  you have enough money to handle all your expenses post retirement.
+General rule of thumb is that you are ready for retirement when your annual expenditure is 4% of your total corpus.
 This takes into account both inflation and returns from your investments.

 For example, if your average monthly expenditure is 1 lakh, then your annual expenditure is 12 lakhs.
 So you would need an investment of 3 crores to gain financial independence as 4% of 3 crores is 12 lakhs.